Phone: +41 44 632 79 19

 Max's research on modular multi-agent systems revolves around the Distributed Flight Array, a modular flying vehicle with homogenous modules that assemble on the ground and take flight.
 The current focus in his research lies on docking and breaking apart during flight.

-M. Kriegleder: A Correction to Algorithm A2 in ‘Asynchronous Distributed Averaging On Communication Networks’, Submitted to IEEE/ACM Transactions on Networking.
+M. Kriegleder: A Correction to Algorithm A2 in ‘Asynchronous Distributed Averaging On Communication Networks’, IEEE/ACM Transactions on Networking.

 M. Kriegleder, R. Oung, and R. D'Andrea: Asynchronous Implementation of a Distributed Average Consensus Algorithm, IEEE/RSJ International Conference of Intelligent Robots and Systems, 2013.